jon-heard/obsidian-inline-scripts-library/state.sfile.md

 return expand("state set " + stateString);
 ```
 __
-state restore - Load the session state from the last "state get" shortcut expansion in the current note.
+state restore - Loads the session state from the last "state get" shortcut expansion in the current note.

 __